Ye-Sk/TasselELANet/README.md

 ~~~
 @article{ye2023TasselELANet,
   title={TasselELANet: A Vision Foundation Model for Plant Recognition with Efficient Layer Aggregation Network},
-  author={Ye, Jianxiong and Yu, Zhenghong and Wang, Yangxu and Lu, Dunlu and Zhou, Huabing and Shengjie Liufu},
+  author={Ye, Jianxiong and Yu, Zhenghong and Lin, Jiewu and Li, Hongyuan and Lin, Lisheng},
   year={2023}
 }
 ~~~